CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-03d3-GuestShell-Ex2.md

 #### Step 1: Running IOS XE Commands with the CLI Python Package

-Cisco packages Python modules with Guest Shell that provides access to run IOS XE EXEC and configuration commands.
-We must complete a number of configuration steps on the network device for the Cisco Python API will function.
+Cisco packages a Python module with Guest Shell that provides access to run IOS XE EXEC and configuration commands.
+This is called Cisco IOS XE Python API.
+The name of the Python module is cli.
+The cli Python module is not available for use outside of IOS XE Guest Shell.

+In additional to configuring and enabling Guest Shell, we must complete come basic IOS XE configuration steps on the network device for IOS XE Python API to function.

 1. Establish an SSH connection to the IOS XE device `csr1` by double clicking the CSR1 PuTTY icon on the desktop: